rvl13/stm32-button-blinky-no-ram/README.md

     - **delay_blinky_10**
         - same as the **delay_blinky_09**, but has the delay value tuned to be as much as possibly closer to 1Hz, while keeping the binary size same. *(48 bytes)*
     - **delay_blinky_11**
-        - Smallest blinky which achieves delay by storing 21th bit of a freely incrementing counter in ODR.
+        - Second smallest blinky which achieves delay by storing 21th bit of a freely incrementing counter in ODR.
 Results in a 0.76Hz blinky. *(36 bytes)*
     - **delay_blinky_12**
         - Similar to the **delay_blinky_11**, but uses division with unsigned integer (which is not a power of 2) to achieve delay. *(44 bytes)*
     - **delay_blinky_13**